residentsystem/ResidentMail/README.md

 3. Open Git Bash.

-4. Navigate to the project directory where you want the cloned directory to be made (C:\Project\ResidentMailCore).
+4. Navigate to the project directory where you want the cloned directory to be made (C:\Project\ResidentMail).

 5. Type git clone, and then paste the URL you copied in Step 2.